Grosset & Dunlap (New York, US)

-The copyright page indicates 1902 and the Bowen Merrill company as copyright holder.
+The copyright page indicates 1902 and the Bowen Merrill company as the copyright holder.

 The same plates for Hearts Courageous were used by another publisher, A. Wessels (New York) which is the same as the G&D reprint except Wessells’ imprint is included on the title page of the book.
 Another edition with Book Lovers Press on the spine (on a book with a Bobbs-Merrill imprint on the title page) seems to have been issued later, with a plain cover.